datapane/datapane/docs/docs/tutorials/datapane-cloud/index.md

 !!! info

-    Your account will start on our free Cloud Starter.
-It comes with an unlimited number of public reports, and 5 private reports so you can test it within your team.
-If you need more private reports, there is also a Cloud Pro plan.
+    Your account will start on our free Cloud Starter plan.
+It allows for an unlimited number of public reports, but you can only have 5 private reports and 1 Project.
+If you need more private reports and up to 5 Projects, you'll need to upgrade to our Cloud Pro plan.
 You can also [contact us](mailto:support@datapane.com) to enquire about our Enterprise product.

+[View our pricing](https://datapane.com/pricing){:target="_blank" class="md-button"}